oscarludick/ngx-transform/README.md

 }
 ```

-Define a service to fecth the data and transform it.
+Define a service to fetch the data and transform it.
 ```typescript
 import { Injectable } from '@angular/core';
 import { UserResponse } from './entities/user-response.entity';